NickJorgensen/Mixtris/README.md

 Getting Started
 =======
-When you first start Mixtris with the $ node web.js command, any music files and folder information you placed into the ./public/allMusicFolder will be scanned and added to a json file - /public/musicCatalogFolder/catalogs/catalog.json.
+When you first start Mixtris with the $ node web.js command, any music files and folder information you placed into the ./public/allMusicFolder will be scanned and added to a json file - app/public/musicCatalogFolder/catalogs/catalog.json.

-Mixtris is all about finding music you want to hear in your own library.
+Mixtris is all about finding music and sounds you want to hear in your own library.
 Mixtris will randomly play through your entire music platform, bad music and good.
-If you like a song, click the Up arrow and it will be added to the "good" mix, click the up arrow again and it will be added to the "amazing" mix.
-Once you rate some music and play through a portion of your library you can toggle these different mixes on and off.
-If one of these mixes is on, only the tracks contained in this mix will be played.
+If you like a song, click the up arrow and it will be added to the "good" mix, click the up arrow again and it will be added to the "amazing" mix.